duffnshmrt/duff-linux/INSTALL.md

 To use it properly, run this:

 ```
-sudo ./d77 -r /home/dani77/cereus-pkgs/hostdir/binpkgs/cereus-extra -r https://raw.githubusercontent.com/Makrennel/hyprland-void/repository-x86_64-glibc -b hyprland -- -T d77void
+sudo ./d77 -r /home/$USER/void-packages/hostdir/binpkgs/ -r https://raw.githubusercontent.com/Makrennel/hyprland-void/repository-x86_64-glibc -b hyprland -- -T d77void -v linux6.11
 ```

-instead of the usual mkiso/d77 command; it is needed to accept a new outside repo.
+instead of the usual mkiso.sh command; it is needed to accept a new outside repo.

 ## side note *labwc*

 To use it properly, compile sfwbar, labwc-menu-generator and labwc-tweaks-qt using cereus-pkgs and run this:

 ```
-sudo ./d77 -r /home/dani77/cereus-pkgs/hostdir/binpkgs/cereus-extra -b labwc -- -T d77void
+sudo ./d77 -r /home/$USER/void-packages/hostdir/binpkgs/cereus-extra -b labwc -- -T d77void -v linux6.11
 ```

-instead of the usual mkiso/d77 command; it is needed to accept a local repo or to remove labwc-menu-generator, labwc-tweaks-qt and sfwbar packages from the d77 labwc variant.
+instead of the usual mkiso.sh command; it is needed to accept a local repo or to remove labwc-menu-generator, labwc-tweaks-qt and sfwbar packages from the d77 labwc variant.

 Happy hacking.